MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-set-up-a-posting-date-warning.md

 ---
 title: How to Set Up a Posting Date Warning | Microsoft Docs
 description: A warning message will be displayed when you post or batch post sales and purchase documents with a posting date not same as the work date.
-You must set up for this in the **Sales Receivables Setup** and **Purchases Payables Setup**.
+You must set up for this on the Sales Receivables Setup and Purchases Payables Setup pages.
 services: project-madeira
 documentationcenter:
 author: SorenGP